youngsunlee07/LibraryDatabase/README.md

 # Project Name: Library Management System

 ## Overview
-Library Management System is a simple console-based application for managing books and members in a library.
+Library Management System is a simple console-based application for managing books and members in a library using PostgreSQL and Python.
 It includes functionalities such as document search, borrowing, returning, copy management, member management, and email notifications for overdue books.

 ## Main Features
 1. Document Search